cloudmesh/cloudmesh-secchi/README.md

 ## Command Line Execution

+The prediction and training can be controlled with a simple command line tools

 ### Commands To Run Prediction

+We have developed a number of commands that simplify the prediction process.

 #### Upload and delete video file through cms command.
 Max file size is 500MB.